-- On December 1, 2021, in connection with the Business Combination and the related transactions described in this registration statement, we issued 404,008,565 Class A Ordinary Shares to PIPE Investors, JS Securities and Sponsor Affiliate in reliance on the exemption from registration under Section 4(a)(2) of the Securities Act and/or Regulation D or Regulation S promulgated thereunder. - On December 1, 2021, in connection with the Business Combination and the related transactions described in this registration statement, we issued 16,000,000 Warrants to Sponsor, Sponsor Affiliate and JS Securities in reliance on the exemption from registration under Section 4(a)(2) of the Securities Act and/or Regulation D or Regulation S promulgated thereunder. - On January 31, 2022, in connection with our acquisition of a majority economic interest in Jaya Grocer, we issued an aggregate of 8,173,375 Class A Ordinary Shares to the vendors in that transaction in reliance on the exemption from registration under Section 4(a)(2) of the Securities Act and/or Regulation D or Regulation S promulgated thereunder.
+- On December 1, 2021, in connection with the Business Combination and the related transactions described in this registration statement, we issued 404,008,565 Class A Ordinary Shares to PIPE Investors, JS Securities and Sponsor Affiliate in reliance on the exemption from registration under Section 4(a)(2) of the Securities Act and/or Regulation D or Regulation S promulgated thereunder.
+Such Class A Ordinary Shares are being registered pursuant to this registration statement. - On December 1, 2021, in connection with the Business Combination and the related transactions described in this registration statement, we issued 16,000,000 Warrants to Sponsor, Sponsor Affiliate and JS Securities in reliance on the exemption from registration under Section 4(a)(2) of the Securities Act and/or Regulation D or Regulation S promulgated thereunder.
+Such Warrants are being registered pursuant to this registration statement. - On January 31, 2022, in connection with our acquisition of a majority economic interest in Jaya Grocer, we issued an aggregate of 8,173,375 Class A Ordinary Shares to the vendors in that transaction in reliance on the exemption from registration under Section 4(a)(2) of the Securities Act and/or Regulation D or Regulation S promulgated thereunder.